saimani-18/insights_generation_/README.md

+Sure!
+Here's an updated version of the project description including the instructions for uploading the file, selecting parameters, and generating insights using GPT-2 on the website:

+---

 ### Knowledge Representation and Insight Generation from Structured Datasets

 Project Description
 This project aims to develop an AI-based solution to process, analyze, and extract meaningful insights from the [Adult Income Dataset](https://archive.ics.uci.edu/dataset/2/adult).
 The key objectives are to preprocess the data, represent the knowledge effectively, and identify patterns to support decision-making processes.